mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="1ru.webp" max-width="600px">}}

+If a component is designed to mount in a rack, its height will be some multiple of a rack unit.
 Most network switches are 1U, battery backups are usually 2U, and servers are typically 2U.

 You don't want to buy too short a rack and run out of room for your components, but you also don't want an enormous rack that occupies more vertical space than you'd ever use.